urbanetter/urbanetter.ch/index.md

 This is a collection of some experiments, unfinished side projects and some written down thoughts.
 Most of the stuff has something to do with programming.
 You can reach me on [Twitter](https://twitter.com/urbmc) or [LinkedIn](https://www.linkedin.com/in/urban-etter/).

+## SoCraTes Day 2022
+SoCraTes day 2022 was on Friday, 16.
+September 2022.
+I wrote some words about it.
+If you're intereseted, read it [here](/written/socrates-day-2022.md).

 ## p5js
 Some more recent stuff.
 I love the simplicity and visuality of p5js.
 Here are some experiments I did with it:

 ### seems different from far away
 ![from far away](assets/from_far_away.png)